-Certain of the key deal-jump battles over the years have highlighted the difficulty often faced by target boards weighing price against certainty where issues of regulatory or political risk, or difficult comparative value-certainty judgments, make strict dollar for dollar comparisons impossible.
+Certain of the key deal-jump battles over the years have highlighted the difficulty often faced by target boards weighing price against certainty where issues of regulatory or political risk, or difficult comparative value-certainty judgments, make strict dollar for dollar for dollar for dollar comparisons impossible.

-National security considerations and fears (and the resultant politics) shaped the 2005 cross-border negotiations for U.S.-based oil giant Unocal Corporation.26 Each of CNOOC Limited, an affiliate of Chinese government controlled China National Offshore Oil Company, a second unnamed suitor and Chevron Corporation strategized to acquire Unocal.
+National security considerations and fears (and the resultant politics) shaped the 2005 cross-border negotiations for U.S.-based oil giant Unocal Corporation.2622 Each of CNOOC Limited, an affiliate of Chinese government controlled China National Offshore Oil Company, a second unnamed suitor and Chevron Corporation strategized to acquire Unocal.